Subscribe now to stay up-to-date

 Do you always need to normalize data?

-When an application is read-intensive, normalized data can actually complicate the queries and make the read times slower because the data is not duplicated, necessitating table joins.
+When an application is read-intensive, normalized data can complicate the queries and make the read times slower because the data is not duplicated, necessitating table joins.

 Table joins can also make indexing slower, which again makes read times slower.

-The two main data normalization methods
+The two primary data normalization methods

 Manual data normalization